Edgenesis/shifu.dev/docs/guides/cases/connect-hikvision-camera.md

         ...
 ```

-:::note use `Secret` to store password
+::: Recommend using `Secret` to store passwords, which is not necessary for access devices, but this will greatly enhance security

 1. Create a `Secret` with `rtsp_password` field filled by your password.